Hey there. We’re glad you’re interested in contributing to ExpatDen. If you have a topic that could benefit our readers, we’d love to hear about it.

 What We Publish

-We publish articles related to moving to, living, working, retiring, or doing business in Thailand.
+We publish articles related to moving to, living, working, retiring, or doing business abroad.
 When you pitch your idea, it should fall under one of these topics.

 And within these categories we publish reviews and guides.

-We review a product or service related to moving to, living, working, retiring, or doing business in Thailand.
+We review a product or service related to moving to, living, working, retiring, or doing business abroad.
 For an idea on how we handle reviews, take a look at three of our most popular reviews.